 5 day aurora safari

-Scheduled during the spring equinox AND a new moon, this cabin-to-cabin dog mushing aurora tour is unlike any other!
+Scheduled during the new moon, this cabin-to-cabin dog mushing aurora tour is unlike any other!

 It is estimated that visitors who stay in Fairbanks for three days have a 90% chance of viewing the northern lights.
 We maximize your chances with a 5 day, 4 night aurora tour scheduled during the darkest and most active skies of the year.

 We will travel by dog team into the remote, pristine wilderness of the White Mountains National Recreation Area.

 A Northern extension of the Rocky Mountains, the White Mountains are marked by rolling black spruce forest, rocky limestone cliffs, open river valleys, and mountain ridges adorned with mystical black granite tors.